Read an important announcement about Bitcoin from Bitcoin.com.

 Here are some pro-tips to get you going and becoming a blockchain explorer master.

-- When viewing transaction details like in the example provided above, you can always see where the transaction is coming from by looking left-to-right.
-The transaction sender is on the left, and the receiver [address] is on the right.
+- When viewing transaction details like in the example provided above, you can always see where the transaction is coming from by looking from the top to the bottom.
+The transaction sender is on the top, and the receiver [address] is on the bottom.
 The change address is below the receiver address, placed on the bottom right of each transaction.

 - For more advanced users, when viewing transaction details, if you hover over the addresses in the bottom section you will see an information-icon; click on it to view the transaction OPcodes and scripts.